ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         }
     }

-We `import` the `DataService` from `../shared/data.service` and provide it in the `@Component` decorator like the user service.
+We `import` the `DataService` from `../shared/data.service` and provide it in the `@Component` decorator like the `UserService`.
 The we create a property called `data` of type `string`.
-In the `constructor` we wanna inject this to get access to the instance of it.
+In the `constructor` we want to inject this to get access to the instance of it.
 This we do with `private dataService: DataService`.
 Now we can wright some tests.
 Get back to the file `user.component.spec.ts`.

     it('should\'t fetch data successfully if not called asynchronously', () => {
         const dataService = fixture.debugElement.injector.get(DataService);